universome/visum/README.md

 [] check why new class prediction does not work: if it RPN or classification [] Reduce images, because large part of an image is not useful at all [] Try single-stage detectors
+[] Visualize predictions and train data (we would like to see what part of an image can be cropped out) [] TensorboardX
+[] Test-time augmentation
+[] Normal ensembling; ensembling models from previous epochs